maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_14.png)

-The most important feature is whether there is a featuring or not.
-Then, the most important features are related to the release date (the famous summer hit), and the popularity of the artist.
+The most important feature is whether there is a featuring artist or not.
+Then, the most important features are related to the release date, and the popularity of the artist.
 After that, we find all features related to the song itself.

-This analysis highlights a major fact.
-A song is a hit if it essentially relies on a good featuring, it is released at the right moment, and the artists who release it are popular.
+This analysis highlights something major.
+Essentially, a song is a hit if it has a good featured artist, is released at the right moment, and the artists who release it are popular.
 All of this seems logical, but it's also verified empirically by our model!

-So far, we have not used the lyrics.
-Could we further improve the model by adding the lyrics?
+Next steps: could we further improve the model by adding the lyrics?
 We will explore this in the second part of the article.

-> **Conclusion** : So far, we have shown how a good enrichment can boost the performance of your model, and relevant feature engineering can help gain additional performance.
-We will go a bit further in the next article and analyze the lyrics of each song.

 Sources and resources:
 - [SpotiPy](https://github.com/plamere/spotipy)